top of page

 Jack Camp

-Jack Camp of Port Arthur (graduate of Port Arthur High School Class of 1934) had just completed his law degree from the University of Texas when WWII was declared.
-Being in the Naval Reserve, Ensign Camp reported to active duty.
-He was assigned to PBY Squadron 44 stationed on Midway Island.
+Jack Camp of Port Arthur, a 1934 graduate of Port Arthur High School, had just completed his law degree from the University of Texas when the United States entered World War II.
+As a member of the Naval Reserve, Ensign Camp was called to active duty and assigned to Patrol Squadron 44 on Midway Island, where he served as a pilot of a PBY Catalina seaplane.

-Camp was wounded in the attack that brought down his plane.
-While he was helped into a life raft by surviving crewmates, the raft was strafed by the enemy - killing him.
-He was buried at sea on June, 7th 1944.
-He is a member of the Museum of the Gulf Coast, Notable People Hall of Fame.
+Wounded during the attack, Camp was helped into a life raft by surviving crewmates, but the raft was strafed by enemy aircraft, killing him.
+He was buried at sea on June 7, 1944.
+Ensign Jack Camp’s bravery and sacrifice stand as a powerful reminder of the courage shown by young Americans who gave their lives in service to their country.
+He is honored as a member of the Museum of the Gulf Coast’s Notable People Hall of Fame.

 Jack Camp.png